bassklampfe/lua4hydrogen/README.md

 And Lua is fast.
 On my machine sf2_to_drumkit takes about 1/4 sec to convert 3 soundfiles to drumkits, midi_to_hydrogen takes typically << 1/10 sec for a midi file.
 Using luajit these times can even be half of the size.

+It should even be possible to integrate lua engine + midi_to_hydrogen into hydrogen with a few lines of code.
+I will try in one of the next weeks...